Serializers

 GET_RAWReturn the input as an instance of an XML document (IF_XML_ELEMENT)

-GET_METADATAReturn the metadata used at time of serializing the object
+GET_METADATAReturn the metadata used at the time of serializing the object

 I18N_PARAMSGet the settings for internationalization (see below)